Spanish Peaks Regional Health Center

-The Spanish Peaks Regional Health Center is a regional hospital near Walsenburg, Colorado.
+The Spanish Peaks Regional Health Center is a public district-owned regional hospital near Walsenburg, Colorado.
 Founded in 1993, the medical center currently has 20 licensed beds.

-The health center also operates the 120-bed Spanish Peaks Veterans Community Living Center, a nursing home, on the same property.
+The Huerfano County Hospital District owns and operates the health center but only operates the state-owned 120-bed Spanish Peaks Veterans Community Living Center, a nursing home, on the same property.

 The hospital is a Level IV trauma center and a critical access hospital.
 It is located directly across the highway from Lathrop State Park.